 IPM in Mushroom Farming-

 IPM is an environment friendly approach that includes physical, cultural, chemical and biological processes to control different pests based on ecological principles and knowledge.
 It is important to note that using Integrated Pest Management (IPM) strategy to manage pest in mushrooms increasing their effectiveness and efficiency.
 Sanitation, exclusion, monitoring and pest control are four primary components of IPM (Shamshad, 2010).
 IPM helps to regulate the environment in which pest live and develop.
 Preventing pest attacks on mushrooms and making it more successful, well liked, popular and efficient pest control method.
 Additionally, it promotes the growers of mushrooms to use fewer artificial pesticides.
-Because of these advantages the IPM technique is the most effective and sensible strategy for long term, sustainable pest management (Coles, 2002).
+Because of these advantages, the IPM technique is the most effective and sensible strategy for long term, sustainable pest management (Coles, 2002).
 Thus, reducing the negative consequences of mushroom flies and other pests require an effective IPM plan (Rinker 2017).

 MANAGEMENT METHODS-